-3.4 Sub-Slab Vapor Sampling
+3.4 Soil Vapor Sampling and Indoor Air Sampling

-Three (3) sub-slab soil vapor sampling points, designated SSB-6 through SSB-8 will be installed at the Site in accordance with the New York State Department of Health (NYSDOH) Guidance for Evaluating Soil Vapor Intrusion in the State of New York (October 2006).
-Specifically, these probes will be installed throughout the office space inside the building, which was not accessible for
+Four (4) soil vapor sampling points, designated RI-SV-1 through RI-SV-4, and one (1) sub-slab vapor sampling points, designated RI-SSB-1 will be installed at the Site in accordance with the New York State Department of Health (NYSDOH) Guidance for Evaluating Soil Vapor Intrusion in the State of New York (October 2006).
+Specifically, two (2) soil vapor probes (RI-SV-1 and RI-SV-2) and one (1) sub-slab vapor probe (RI-SSB-1) will be installed throughout the office space inside the building, which was not accessible for testing during the previous Phase II investigation.
+The remaining two (2) soil vapor probes (RI-SV-3 and RI-SV-4) will be installed in the parking yard.
+Previous Figure 8 provides the proposed location of soil vapor probes.

 The vapor sampling point will be installed utilizing similar technology to the soil probes (i.e., direct push).
 Each vapor sampling point will consist of a stainless-steel screen or implant fitted with inert polyethylene tubing of 1⁄4 inch diameter and of laboratory quality to the surface.
-The sub-slab vapor implants will be installed to approximately 3 inches below the building slab.
+The soil vapor implants for RI-SV-1 through RI-SV-4 will be installed to approximately 10 feet below the building slab or at least 2 feet above groundwater table.
+The soil vapor implant for RI-SSB-1 will be installed right below the building slab.